-Border Collies can be prone to allergies so feeding a raw food diet can help you meet your dogs nutritional needs without inflaming any allergies.
-If your dog’s allergies do flare up, then it is relatively simple to track it down if it is food-related as you have complete control of everything your dog eats.
+Border Collies can be prone to allergies so feeding a raw food diet can help you meet your Border Collies nutritional needs without inflaming any allergies.
+If your Border Collie’s allergies do flare up, then it is relatively simple to track it down if it is food-related as you have complete control of everything your Border Collie eats.

-People who raw feed also believe that it reduces their visits to vet because their Border Collies are not fed food full of chemicals, additives, and who knows what else that affect many dog’s health.
+People who feed their Border Collie a balanced diet to their Border Collie may find that it reduces their visits to vet because their Border Collies are not fed food full of chemicals, additives, and who knows what else that affect many Border Collie’s health.
+Though overall we have noticed that most Border Collies seem to have a robust digestive system.

-Many people do not know what vegetables are safe for their dogs.
-Do you know what vegetables you can safely feed to your dog?
+Many people do not know what vegetables are safe for their Border Collies.
+Do you know what vegetables you can safely feed to your Border Collie?

-There are a lot of fruits and vegetables that are either poisonous to your dog or your dog just cannot digest very easily.
-Corn for instance will not harm your dog, but it has no nutritional benefit as can be seen in your dog’s faeces with whole pieces of corn in it.
-If your dog is going to get no nutritional value from the food, then there is no point feeding it.
+There are a lot of fruits and vegetables that are either poisonous to your Border Collie or your Border Collie just cannot digest very easily.
+Corn for instance will not harm your Border Collie, but it has no nutritional benefit as can be seen in your Border Collie’s faeces with whole pieces of corn in it.
+If your Border Collie is going to get no nutritional value from the food, then there is no point feeding it.

-When feeding your dog vegetables, put them through the food processor so they are in small chunks and easy for your dog to eat and digest.
+When feeding your Border Collie vegetables, put them through the food processor so they are in small chunks and easy for your Border Collie to eat and digest.

-Vegetables that should never be given to your dog:
+Vegetables that should never be given to your Border Collie:

 If the raw food diet does not suit your lifestyle, then there are a lot of commercial foods available.
-Do you know how to choose the best commercial dog food for your dog?
+Do you know how to choose the best commercial Border Collie food for your Border Collie?
 One indication is price.
 The cheaper it is the less likely it is to be very nutritious.
-Read the packing labels to find out whether it is good for your dog or not.
+Read the packing labels to find out whether it is good for your Border Collie or not.

 With so many types of dog food available it is easy to get lost in the choices.
 Here are some things to look for when your buy your dog food: